 Soho is one of the best spots for culinary fans of haute cuisine, with Michelin star restaurants, such as Social Eating House and Lima London, starting many food trends here.

-Where to Stay in Soho and Trafalgar Square
+Where to Stay in Soho

 - Best Hotel in Soho/Trafalgar Square: The Savoy – This is pure 5 star living.
 Located right on the Thames it has impeccable rooms, over the top service, free wifi and a pool.